-The conveyancing team at Hunter Legal & Conveyancing understand the financial details surrounding a property have a significant impact on your life, both now and long term.
+The Conveyancing team at Hunter Legal & Conveyancing understands the financial details surrounding a property have a significant impact on your life, both now and long term.

-Refinancing a property requires careful planning, attention to detail and consistent communication with many parties.
-If you’re considering refinancing a property, contact our experienced conveyancing team, we can help you achieve the desired outcome as efficiently as possible.
+Refinancing property requires careful planning, attention to detail, and consistent communication with many parties.

 In addition to refinancing a property, people often wish to address their insurance and superannuation accounts simultaneously.

 COMMON COSTS ASSOCIATED WITH REFINANCING PROPERTY

 There are several upfront costs when refinancing a property.
 However, long term, these costs should be outweighed by the savings in interest charges.
 The upfront costs usually include:

 - Discharge of mortgage fee with NSW LRS (current price list here)

 - Exiting a mortgage early fee (ask your bank)

 - Application and processing fees with the new lender (ask new bank)